sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 #### Integrate multiple Viva modules to create a rich onboarding experience
 In the image above, Viva Connections is being used to display cards that integrate with other Viva experiences.
 Create a card that links to Viva Insights to help new team members understand how to spend time productively and help managers provide better guidance on time management.
 [Learn more about Viva Insights and how it helps protect and organize work/life balance](/viva/solutions/viva-work-life-balance).

-A separate card integrates with Topics, which helps to address a key business issue in many companies — providing the information to users when they need it.
-For example, new employees need to learn a lot of new information quickly, and encounter terms they know nothing about when reading through company information.
+A separate card integrates with Topics, which helps to address a key business issue in many companies—providing the information to users when they need it.
+For example, new employees need to learn numerous new information quickly, and encounter terms they know nothing about when reading through company information.
 [Learn more about how Topics can help with knowledge management](/viva/topics/topic-experiences-overview).

 Viva Learning is an application for Microsoft Teams that allows users to discover, recommend, and access learning modules from different platforms to help users gain knowledge in any specific focus area.
 Viva Learning pulls content from LinkedIn Learning, Microsoft Learn, Microsoft 365 Training, and other partners.
-Use Viva Learning to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
+Use Viva Learning to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they'll be working with daily.

 ![Screenshot of the Viva Learning home page that displays different training courses.](media/viva-learning-neo.png)
 <br>